GernotMaier/HESSJ0632-057-2021-Paper-Data/data/README.md

 This repository provides access to all processed data presented in the publication in csv and ascii format.
 For a detailed description of analysis and data processing, see the associated primary publication.

-Please cite always the following primary reference when using these data:
+Please cite always the following primary reference when using these data: **add primary reference**

 Publication Year: 2021